Click Here To »

-It is possible to transfer from an Indian college/university to a US university without losing all of your previous academic credit or starting over.
+It is possible to transfer from an Indian college/university to a US university without losing all of your previous academic credit or starting over?
 So, how do transfer admissions work, and what is the application process?
-In this post, we will summarize all you need to know about transfer admission in USA.
+In this post, we will summarize all you need to know about transfer admission to USA.

 Transfer Admission for Indian & International Students